 The below image is what the Ticket Note will look like in your Naverisk portal when it has been bridged and has the email cut-off functionality configured:

 Using the Default Waterline text as per the below screenshot:

 This will cut off everything in the email from the generated line in every email.
 An example of the Waterline Text is included below:

-Users can email directly from the Service Desk.
-From the ticket view, select the Activity tab and click Public Reply.
+Users can email directly from Tickets.
+Edit Ticket and select the Activity tab and click Public Reply.